 Put New Knowledge to the Test

 Another big motivation can be seeing results today – not 3-4 years from now.
-When you learn something in class that is applicable to your job, apply it!
+When you learn something in class that applies to your job, apply it!
 You’ve been doing it one way, but what if you tried a new principle instead?
 What if you interacted with that difficult co-worker using new techniques for corporate communication that you’re learning?
 Compare your results and bring back anecdotes to your class discussions.
 Then tweak and try it again.
 This will make what you’re studying more relevant and worth making the effort to master.

 Throw Out the Planner (What??)